DSD-ESDC-EDSC/dynamic-org-chart/README.md

 1. Several programs that download and process the open GEDS dataset every 24 hours into a hierarchical format that can be used to link employees to organizational units and vise versa.
 2. A web application that, using the processed GEDS data, allows users to dynamically navigate the derived org charts as well as search the directory of business units and employees.
 The application makes it possible to cross reference these two information sources; users can search for employees/business units and see where they are on an org chart, or they can navigate the org chart and see which employees belong to a given business unit.

-DOC, once fully realized, makes the task of finding who works where and on what dynamic, visual, and more efficient.
+DOC, once fully realized, makes the task of finding who works where and on what, dynamic, visual, and more efficient.

 # History